How Natural Light Transforms Senior Living Apartments Into Healing Spaces

 Our bodies contain internal clocks that regulate everything from sleep cycles to hormone production.
 These circadian rhythms depend heavily on light exposure, particularly the natural spectrum of sunshine that artificial bulbs simply cannot replicate.

-As we age, our eyes undergo changes that reduce the amount of light reaching the brain's timekeeping centres.
+As we age, our eyes undergo changes that reduce the amount of light reaching the brain's timekeeping centers.
 This means older adults actually need more natural light—not less—to maintain healthy sleep patterns, stable moods, and sharp cognitive function.
 Yet ironically, many seniors find themselves spending increasing hours indoors, in homes where windows may be small, obstructed, or oriented away from optimal sun exposure.

 Quality retirement living in Eureka and other well-designed communities recognize this need and prioritize abundant natural lighting throughout their residences and common areas.
 The best spaces feel open, airy, and connected to the outdoors even when you're comfortably inside.